umarhunter/umarhunter/README.md

-- 👋 Hi, I’m @umarhunter
+- 👋 Hello, my name is Umar!
-- 👀 I’m interested in ... programming and innovative solutions
+- 👀 I’m interested in programming and innovative solutions to problems
-- 🌱 I’m currently learning ...
-C++
+- 🌱 I’m currently learning C++, although the accurate answer is; I am learning whatever language my most recent repositories consist of.
-- 💞️ I’m looking to collaborate on ... open to suggestions!
+- 💞️ I’m currently not looking to collaborate on any project, although I can be open to ideas.
-- 📫 How to reach me ... n/a

 <!---
 umarhunter/umarhunter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.